-The accounting policies of the Southwestern Community College District's (the District) General Obligation Bond Fund (Proposition Z) conforms to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB) and the American Institute of Certified Public Accountants (AICPA).
+The accounting policies of Southwestern Community College District's (the District) General Obligation Bond Fund (Proposition Z) conforms to accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
 The District's General Obligation Bond Fund (Proposition Z) accounts for the financial transactions in accordance with the policies and procedures of the California Community Colleges Budget and Accounting Manual.

-Financial Reporting
+Financial Reporting Entity

-The financial statements include only the General Obligation Bond Fund (Proposition Z) of the District.
-This Fund was established to account for the receipt of proceeds and expenditures of general obligation bond issuances under Proposition Z. These financial statements are not intended to present fairly the financial position and the changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+The financial statements include only the General Obligation Bond Fund (Proposition Z) Projects.
+This Fund was established to account for the receipt of proceeds and expenditures of general obligation bonds issued under Proposition Z. These financial statements are not intended to present fairly the financial position and the changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.